fijyfilms/PokeEvaluator/README.md

 🚀 More features coming soon, including better TCG event tools, batch price fetching, and more!

 💬 Got feature requests or questions?
-Drop them below—I’d love to improve this tool for the community.
+E-mail me at: Fijy@Fijy.net